berthoud/webfitsviewer/README.md

 <a name="support"></a>
 ## Support
-Use the wiki or contact the developer
+Use the wiki or contact @berthoud

 <a name="support_install"></a>
 ### Installation Solutions